Ireland’s best loan rates

 Loans are a cost-effective way to fund home improvements, purchase a new car or cover unexpected costs.
 They allow you to pay upfront for the things you need and spread the cost of repayments.
 If you manage your money well and make repayments on time, an unsecured loan is an ideal way to borrow and stay within your budget.

-Our advice is always shop around to compare interest rates and total costs.
+Our advice is to shop around to compare interest rates and total costs.
 A loan calculator is a handy way to work out what you can afford to borrow and repay monthly.
-At the moment fixed rate loans are more expensive then variable rate loans, but the interest rate may go up or down throughout the period of the credit agreement.
+At the moment fixed rate loans are more expensive than variable rate loans which start at 6.4% typical APR (Annual Percentage Rate), but the interest rate may go up or down throughout the period of the credit agreement.

-The best loans have a low APR (Annual Percentage Rate) and are flexible, so you can pay it back on your own terms and reduce loan costs.
+The best loans have a low APR and are flexible, so you can pay it back on your own terms and reduce loan costs.

 The Central Bank regulates financial services and facilities provided by lenders and credit intermediaries, so make sure you borrow from an authorised lender.